Clemson vs. North Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 Clemson vs. North Carolina Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup on multiple sportsbooks.
+Check out the odds, spread and over/under for this matchup listed on different sportsbooks.

 |Favorite